 THIS POST CONTAINS SOME AFFILIATE LINKS (SEE DISCLOSURE POLICY)

-Glancing at this easy quinoa salad recipe, I remember Sandy, my former coworker from 15 years ago; the person who gave me this recipe.
+Glancing at this easy quinoa salad recipe, I remembered Sandy, my former coworker from 15 years ago; the person who gave me this recipe.
 And for a brief moment, I was transported back to that little lunch room at Carewest Glenmore Park, where Sandy and I worked together all those years ago.
 Where, for a flash in time, we shared not only our lunch breaks and our recipes, but also our lives.

 People come in and out of our lives through work, ages and stages, kids and also for what I believe to be a reason or a season.
 Sadly, it’s easy to forget them.
 So, remembering them is really nice.
 And for me, I often remember them through recipes.
 So, when I think back to that time, that time before the internet became one giant, soulless cookbook, I have to wonder if we’ve lost something.